Subscribe To This Site

 Sometimes the slightly tart taste of a good coulis can complement the rich and over-sweet tastes of commercial desserts, making them more palatable.

 They work well with so many other desserts.
 Add it to cake and serve it with cream.
 Pour some onto that nutrition-free party jelly for your kids.
-There are plenty of ways of sneaking a little extra fruit into children's dessert.
-Raspberry coulis works well in any of these ways and is just delicious.
+There are plenty of ways of sneaking a little extra fruit into children's desserts.

 You can also mix it in to yogurt drinks to add flavour.
 This is one way to use it that does require some straining - unless you like bitty drinks, of course.

-If you make your fruit coulis with very sparing amounts of sugar, you can use them to go with meat such as pork, or in place of such Christmas staples as cranberry jelly.
+If you make your fresh fruit coulis with very sparing amounts of sugar, you can use them to go with meat such as pork, or in place of such Christmas staples as cranberry jelly.

 I haven't tried cranberry coulis but I'm sure it must be a wonderful one, full of the health-giving benefits which cranberries have.
 If you use coulis this way you must still remember that it is not a conserve.
 It will only keep for a few days at best.